opengisch/slyr-pitch/coruna_2019/PITCHME.md

 <span class="byline green">International User Conference 2019, A Coruña - March 6, 2019</span>

 Note:
-Good morning, my name is Mario Baranzini, I work for Opengis.ch, a small company in Switzerland that deals with open-source developments mainly related to QGIS.
-Today I want to talk to you about a project to which we have contributed and which can help to making the transition from proprietary solutions, or one in particular, to QGIS, simpler.
+Good morning, today I want to talk to you about a project to which we have contributed and which can help making the transition from proprietary solutions, or one in particular, to QGIS, simpler.

 ---?image=assets/images/strangelove.jpg
+Note:
+The title of the presentation comes form the movie Dr. Strangelove of Kubric.
 ---
 @title[Who am I?]
 ## Who am <span class="green">I</span>?